 Plus, the teenager now has a conviction that will haunt him or her for a lifetime—a conviction that can result in a loss of job opportunities and bank loans.
 As long as the teen’s charges are for a non-violent offense, he or she can now stay in the juvenile system and focus on rehabilitation rather than punishment.

-Let’s face it: Young people make mistakes; from experimenting with drugs to deciding to drive after having a drink.
+Let’s face it: Young people make mistakes; from experimenting with drugs to deciding to drive after having a drink, as well as other traffic violations.
 North Carolina will now be able to avoid such negative outcomes through this change in the way courts approach juvenile offenses.

 (Sources: UNC School of Government; The News & Observer; The Charlotte Observer; The Institute for Southern Studies; North Carolina Department of Public Safety; and Purdue University.)